kohler/hotcrp/README.md

 You can set up everything else through the web site itself.

-* Configuration notes
+Configuration notes:

-  - Uploaded papers and reviews are limited in size by several PHP configuration variables, set by default to 15 megabytes in the HotCRP directory’s `.user.ini` (or `.htaccess` if using Apache).

 - HotCRP PHP scripts can take a lot of memory.
 By default HotCRP sets the PHP memory limit to 128MB.

 - Most HotCRP settings are assigned in the conference database’s Settings table.
   The Settings table can also override values in `conf/options.php`: a Settings record with name `opt.XXX` takes precedence over option `$Opt["XXX"]`.

 Database access